-Staffers must notify supervisory editors as soon as possible of errors or potential errors, whether in their work or that of a colleague.
-Every effort should be made to contact the staffer and his or her supervisor before a correction is moved.
+Staffers must notify supervisory editors as soon as possible of serious errors or potential errors, whether in their work or that of a colleague.
+Every effort should be made to contact the staffer and supervisor before a correction is sent.

 When we're wrong, we must say so as soon as possible.
 When we make a correction, we point it out both to subscriber editors (e.g. in Editor’s notes, metadata, advisories to TV newsrooms) and in ways that news consumers can see it (bottom-of-story corrections, correction notes on graphics, photo captions, etc.)